ankit-sam/fio/HOWTO.rst

 .. option:: zoneskip=int

 	For :option:`zonemode` =strided, the number of bytes to skip after :option:`zonesize` bytes of data have been transferred.

-This parameter must be zero for :option:`zonemode` =zbd.
+        This parameter must be zero for :option:`zonemode` =zbd, when :option:`zonerange` parameter is not specified.
+If
+        :option:`zonerange` parameter is specified then :option:`zoneskip`
+        divided by :option:`zonerange` is the number of zones to skip.

 .. option:: read_beyond_wp=bool